unclebanks/unclebanks.github.io/README.md

 You should be able to access the local server from other devices on your network (eg, a mobile connected to the same wifi) by hosting on "0.0.0.0"

+You can run all Jest tests with the command `npm run test`

 ## Releasing
 This step should only need doing by the project maintainer.